xy-241/CS-Notes/content/Tools/Fly.io.md

 tags:
   - fly_io
 Creation Date: 2024-02-18, 17:40
-Last Date: 2025-11-10T14:59:06+08:00
+Last Date: 2026-03-26T21:45:43+08:00
 References:
 draft:
 description: Fly.io Starter Guide
 ---
 ## Abstract
 ---
-- Serverless Container Cloud Provider, come with **free hosting**!
+- A cloud platform that runs full app servers at the edge by deploying [[Docker Container|containers]] as [[Virtualisation#Firecracker|Firecracker]] micro-VMs on bare metal servers across 30+ regions worldwide
+- You give it a [[Docker Image|Docker image]], it runs it as a micro-VM close to your users.
+The **Fly Proxy** handles global load balancing, TLS termination, and auto-start/stop
-- You can record down the app infra configuration with `fly.toml`, see [Fly Launch configuration (fly.toml) · Fly Docs](https://fly.io/docs/reference/configuration/) for more details
+- App infra is configured declaratively with `fly.toml`, see [Fly Launch configuration (fly.toml) · Fly Docs](https://fly.io/docs/reference/configuration/) for more details

 ## Fly.io Cost Management
 ---